geissdoerfer/shepherd/README.md

 Start by assembling your *shepherd* nodes, consisting of a BeagleBone Green/Black, a *shepherd* cape, a harvesting capelet and a target capelet.
 The next step is to manually install the latest Ubuntu Linux on each BeagleBone.
-You can install it to SD-card or the on-board EMMC flash, following the instructions [the official instructions](https://elinux.org/BeagleBoardUbuntu).
+You can install it to SD-card or the on-board EMMC flash, following [the official instructions](https://elinux.org/BeagleBoardUbuntu).

 The following instructions describe how to install the *shepherd* software on a group of *shepherd* nodes connected to an Ethernet network.
 We assume that you know the IP address of each node and that your local machine is connected to the same network.